Karl Ludwig Bernays: Biography

 Bernays was born in Mainz, Germany, one of eight children of merchant Klemenz Bernays and his wife Theres Kreuznach (Creizenach).
 The family was Jewish but converted to Christianity while Bernays was still a child, and he was baptized Ferdinand Cölestin Bernays.
 They moved to Oggersheim, where Bernays attended a Catholic elementary school.
 He later went to a Protestant school in Frankfurt and went on to graduate from a school in Speyer.
-Bernays began studying law at the Ludwig Maximilian University in Munich and then transferred to the University of Göttingen.
+Bernays began studying law at the Ludwig-Maximilians-Universität München (LMU) in Munich and then transferred to the University of Göttingen.
 Sometime during his university years, he lost an eye in a duel.
 He received his doctorate in 1844 from Heidelberg University.

 Bernays became a journalist for the Deutsch–Französische Jahrbücher (German–French Annals), which was published in Paris by Karl Marx and Arnold Ruge.
 When it folded, he became the editor of its successor, Vorwärts!
 (Forward).
 In 1844, the newspaper was suppressed by the French government and Bernays was sent to prison for two months.
 On his release, he took refuge with fellow journalist Henry Boernstein, whose foster daughter Josephine 'Pepi' Wolf he later married.